 “… singing along with the Kronos Quartet, the kids prepared by Martín Benvenuto brought tears to my eyes.”

 – Jeff Dunn, San Francisco Classical Voice

 Martín Benvenuto is one of the leading choir conductors in the San Francisco Bay Area and beyond.
 A native of Buenos Aires, Argentina, Benvenuto is the Founder and Artistic Director of 21V, a Bay Area professional ensemble of soprano and alto voices of all gender identities with a focus on music of the 21st century of the Americas.
-He has served as Artistic Director of the Peninsula Women’s Chorus (PWC), WomenSing (WS), and the Contra Costa Children’s Chorus, has been on the faculty of the Piedmont East Bay Children’s Choir, and is active as a clinician, panelist, and guest conductor at home and abroad.
+He has served as Artistic Director of the Peninsula Women’s Chorus (PWC), WomenSing (WS), and the Contra Costa Children’s Chorus, has been on the faculty of the Piedmont East Bay Children’s Choir, and is currently serving as the Artistic Director of the Young Women's Choral Projects of San Francisco.
+Dr. Benvenuto is active as a clinician, panelist, and guest conductor at home and abroad.

 Recognized for his exacting technique, and a passion for drawing the finest choral tone, Benvenuto’s repertoire is extensive.
 His choirs are dedicated to commissioning new works from upcoming and established composers from the U.S. and abroad and have been selected to perform at Chorus America and American Choral Directors Association (ACDA) conferences.